 Financial assets classified as amortized cost are assessed for impairment at the end of each reporting period and a loss allowance is measured by estimating the lifetime expected credit losses.
 Certain categories of financial assets, such as accounts receivable, that are considered not to be impaired individually are also assessed for impairment on a collective basis.
 Estimates of expected credit losses take into account the Company's past experience of collecting payments, the amount of delayed payments in the portfolio past the average credit period, as well as observable changes in and forecasts of future economic conditions that correlate with default on receivables.
 The carrying amount of accounts receivable is reduced through the use of an allowance account.
-Changes in the carrying amount of the allowance account are recognized in selling, general, and administrative expenses in the consolidated statement of net income.
+Changes in the consolidated statement of net income.
 At the point when the Company is satisfied that no recovery of the amount owing is possible, the amount is considered not recoverable and the financial asset is impaired.